babylonlabs-io/core-ui/.changeset/README.md

 Patch:
 - Describes when to use a patch change, focusing on bug fixes and small improvements.

+3. edit the file in .changeset for further details
+4. `npx changeset version` to update the package version
-2. Input Summary
+5. Input Summary
-3. Confirm changeset
+6. Confirm changeset
-4. Generated changeset is generated under .changeset dir
+7. Generated changeset is generated under .changeset dir
-5. commit change
+8. Commit change
-6. Merge PR on github
+9. Merge PR on github